unkelpehr/qbus/README.md

   - /wildcard*

 #### /:capture
-Mandatory capture of everyhing between the first frontslash and the next or end of string.
+Mandatory capture of everything between the first frontslash (or beginning of string) and the next frontslash (or end of string).
 ```js
 bus.on('/sysinfo/get/:prop', function (prop) {
     if (prop === 'memoryUsage') { ... }